 Constant Cheat Days

 Having a cheat meal every once in a while is perfectly acceptable.
-Most of us like to use cheat days to take a break and binge on junk food so you can come back into the diet rejuvenated.
+Most people like to use cheat days to take a break and indulge on junk food.

 But many people make the mistake of overindulging on unhealthy food when they have a cheat day.
 Just because you had a piece of chocolate cake does not mean you should eat the whole thing.